mlibrary/about-amherst/src/content/community/2021-07-16-scholarly-publishing-and-injustice-centering-indigenous-knowledge-for-the-sake-of-humanity.md

 ---
 templateKey: community
-title: >-
-  Scholarly Publishing and Injustice: Centering Indigenous Knowledge for the Sake of Humanity
+title: "Scholarly Publishing and Injustice: Centering Indigenous Knowledge for the Sake of Humanity"
-summary: >-
-  ACP's Greg Call intern Angel Musyimi ('23) explores epistemic justice and openness as a practice to support, preserve, and sustain Indigenous knowledge for us all
+summary: ACP's Greg Call intern Angel Musyimi ('23) explores epistemic justice and openness as a practice to support, preserve, and sustain Indigenous knowledge for us all
 date: 2021-07-16T13:06:33.318Z
 ---
 One of the most important things that we do at Amherst College Press is understand how to publish equitably.
 As an open access scholarly publication, one of the ways we accomplish this is zero charge for writers to publish with us.
 This means that our books are freely accessible to writers, readers, and institutions like libraries, with no fees for authors wishing to publish with us.
 However, openness is not made equal.
 Though OA implies full accessibility, OA can also undermine the sanctity of knowledge, especially knowledge that is ancestral or has historic ties to communities.
 Western scholarly practices also have a deep history of stealing the knowledge of Indigenous peoples from the Global South and using it for personal gain, either to profit from or to twist that knowledge to package their own needs.